botelhocpp/ARMv7_DE1-SoC_Practices/README.md

 <p align="center">
  <a href="#about">About</a> •
+ <a href="#resources">Resources</a> •
  <a href="#practices">Practices</a>
 </p>

 ### About

 This repository is intended for practices on ARM processors, in this case, the ARMv7 family.
 The codes were tested in the <a href="https://cpulator.01xz.net/?sys=arm-de1soc">CPUlator simulator</a>.

+### Resources

+A special folder that includes support materials related to the board and the processor, such as manuals for the Cortex-A9, for the board and for the GIC (Generic Interrupt Controller).

 ### Practices